 Celery fell this year to the No. 9 spot after being ranked fifth last year.

 Tomatoes also moved down one ranking this year after claiming the No. 9 spot in 2016.The USDA rotates what food it tests for pesticides with a special focus on produce that kids consume.

-The 2016 'Dirty Dozen' – Sweet bell peppers make the No. 10 spot on the list.
-Hot peppers may also have pesticide, but they only made EWG's expanded list.
+Sweet bell peppers remained at the No. 10 spot on the list.
+Hot peppers may also have pesticide residue, but they made only the expanded list.

 Potatoes cracked the list this year at No. 12.
 Pears and potatoes were new additions to the Dirty Dozen, displacing cherry tomatoes and cucumbers from last year's list.